collective/Products.EasyNewsletter/README.rst

 2. Run your buildout script
 3. Restart zope
 4. Install EasyNewsletter via Plone Management Interface
-5. Add a "Newsletter Subscriber" portlet and select the EasyNewsletter (To this newsletter the subscribers will be added).
+5. Add a "Newsletter Subscriber" portlet and select a Newsletter (To this newsletter the subscribers will be added).

 Documentation